Membership Inference Attacks on Recommender System: A Survey: Preliminaries

-\textbf{Membership inference attacks (MIAs).} Given a trained target model $f$ and a target record $z$, an adversary wishes to decide whether $z$ was in $f$'s training set.
-This is a binary hypothesis test:
+Given a trained target model $f$ and a target record $z$, an adversary aims to determine whether $z$ was included in the training dataset of $f$.
+This can be formulated as a binary hypothesis testing problem:

-instantiated by evaluating a decision statistic derived from the model (e.g., loss, likelihood ratio, rank/score) and thresholding it.
-Thus, MIA is fundamentally a model--based \emph{distinguishing} attack.

-\textbf{Differential privacy and indistinguishability.} A (possibly randomized) mechanism $M$ is $(\varepsilon,\delta)$\nobreakdash-DP if for all adjacent datasets $\mathcal{D},\mathcal{D}'$ differing in a single record and all measurable events $S$,

-Under the hypothesis--testing interpretation, taking $S$ to be the rejection region used by \emph{any} distinguisher yields a constraint on its error tradeoff: if $\mathrm{TPR}$ and $\mathrm{FPR}$ denote the true/false positive rates of that test, then